AntonyJose-Lab/Tasnim_et_al_2024/README.md

 Email:  amjose@umd.edu

 This paper develops a new assay for examining the behavior of wild-type <i>C. elegans</i> in response to odorant exposure.
-The datasets acquired (Supplemental Dataset 1.xlsx) and the R codes used for plotting the data (TasnimLiuJose_commentedcode_d2.R) are included here.
+The datasets acquired (Supplemental Dataset 1.xlsx), the R codes used for plotting the data (TasnimLiuJose_commentedcode_d2.R), and example data for use with the code (Example_data.zip) are included here.